kulaizki/picoCTF/General/dont-you-love-banners.md

-In this challenge, we are given 2 servers to connect with using netcat.
+In this challenge, we are given 2 servers to connect with using `netcat` or `nc`.
 If we connect to the second server, we get this:

 <img width="1125" alt="image" src="https://github.com/user-attachments/assets/c1acdfd3-1d44-48e1-8867-2151e90a2586">